Long-Haulers, Day-Trippers, and a Few Inbetween

 The base-level Africa Twin is an incredibly capable bike; the Adventure Sports kicks it up a notch.
-The chassis and suspension shine, thanks to the incredible engineering at work.
 Regardless if you choose the dual-clutch gearbox or six-speed manual transmission, the Africa Twin is a seriously well-sorted machine, and won’t disappoint adventurers keen on piloting a direct descendant of a Dakar winner down any dusty path.

 BMW R1250 GS Adventure